Sara1729/PCA-from-VCF-files/README.md

 Through this process, we are able to identify a lower-dimensional subspace, or an equivalent space, that "better" describes the distribution of our data.

+## Prerequisites and Tools
 To run this pipeline, you will need:
-- PLINK (either installed directly or via a Docker container [https://github.com/asherkhb/plink-docker](url) ).
+- PLINK version 1.9 (either [installed directly](https://www.cog-genomics.org/plink/) or via a [Docker container](https://github.com/asherkhb/plink-docker) ).
-- BCFtools installed (either installed directly or via a Docker container).
+- BCFtools installed (either installed directly or via a Docker container [https://github.com/samtools/bcftools](url)).
 - Two chromosome naming convention files:
     - The first file (in our case, named `chr_name_conv.txt`) must contain two columns: the first column with chromosome names like `chrN` (for N = 1, ...22, X, Y) and the second column with the corresponding `N` (for N = 1, ...22, X, Y).
     - The second file (in our case, named `no_chr_name_convention.txt`) must also contain two columns, but with the order inverted compared to the first file (i.e., `N` in the first column and `chrN` in the second).

-## Prerequisites and Tools
+    * **`no_chr_name_convention.txt`**: This file is used to convert chromosome names from the `chrN` style to the `N` style (i.e., removing the "chr" prefix).
+It is a tab-separated file where the first column is the chromosome name with the "chr" prefix, and the     second column is its corresponding numerical or symbolic representation.
+      ---
+        ```text
+        chr1     1
+        chr2     2
+        chr3     3
+        chr4     4
+        chr5     5
+        chr6     6
+        chr7     7
+        chr8     8
+        chr9     9
+        chr10    10
+        chr11    11
+        chr12    12
+        chr13    13
+        chr14    14
+        chr15    15
+        chr16    16
+        chr17    17
+        chr18    18
+        chr19    19
+        chr20    20
+        chr21    21
+        chr22    22
+        chrX     X
+        ```
+        ---

+    * **`chr_name_conv.txt`**: This file serves the opposite purpose, mapping numerical or symbolic chromosome names (without "chr") to the `chrN` convention.
+It is also a tab-separated file, with the numerical/symbolic name in the first column and the "chr" prefixed name in the second column.
+      ---
+        ```text
+        1        chr1
+        2        chr2
+        3        chr3
+        4        chr4
+        5        chr5
+        6        chr6
+        7        chr7
+        8        chr8
+        9        chr9
+        10       chr10
+        11       chr11
+        12       chr12
+        13       chr13
+        14       chr14
+        15       chr15
+        16       chr16
+        17       chr17
+        18       chr18
+        19       chr19
+        20       chr20
+        21       chr21
+        22       chr22
+        23       chrX
+        24       chrY
+        25       chrXY
+        26       chrMT
+        ```
+    ---

-### Plink
+#### Plink

-The tool used to perform PCA is `plink`.
-The reference version is 1, used via a Docker container.

 `Plink` accepts VCF files as input (which must be accompanied by their respective `.tbi` index file).
 It is crucial that the VCF file contains the `GT` (genotype) field for each sample.